South Carolina executes Richard Moore despite broadly supported plea to cut sentence to life

 Moore, 59, was pronounced dead at 6:24 p.m.

-Moore was convicted of killing the Spartanburg convivence store clerk in September 1999 and sentenced to death two years later.
+Moore was convicted of killing James Mahoney, the Spartanburg clerk, in September 1999 and sentenced to death two years later.
 Moore went into the store unarmed, took a gun from the victim when it was pointed at him and fatally shot him in the chest as the victim shot him with a second gun in the arm.

 Three jurors who condemned Moore to death in 2001, including one who wrote Friday, sent letters asking McMaster to change his sentence to life without parole.
 They were joined by a former state prison director, Moore's trial judge, his son and daughter, a half-dozen childhood friends and several pastors.

-They all said Moore, 59, is a changed man who loves God, dotes on his new grandchildren the best he can, helps guards keep the peace and mentors other prisoners after his addiction to drugs clouded his judgment and led to the shootout in which James Mahoney was killed, according to the clemency petition.
+They all said Moore, 59, was a changed man who loved God, doted on his new grandchildren the best he could, helped guards keep the peace and mentored other prisoners after his addiction to drugs clouded his judgment and led to the shootout in which Mahoney was killed, according to the clemency petition.

+“He was not a danger to anyone, and the state eliminated a glowing example of reform and rehabilitation,” the Justice 360 law firm, which represented Moore, said in a statement.
+“By killing Richard, the State also created more victims.
+Richard’s children are now fatherless, and his grandchildren will have to grow up without their ‘Pa Pa.'”

-Moore is scheduled to die at 6 p.m. at a Columbia prison.
-He has had two execution dates postponed as the state sorted through issues that created a 13-year pause in the death penalty, including companies' refusal to sell the state lethal injection drugs, a hurdle that was solved by passing a secrecy law.
+Moore previously had two execution dates postponed as the state sorted through issues that created a 13-year pause in the death penalty, including companies' refusal to sell the state lethal injection drugs, a hurdle that was solved by passing a secrecy law.

-Moore would be the second inmate executed in South Carolina since it resumed executions.
-Four more are out of appeals and the state appears ready to put them to death in five-week intervals through the spring.
-If Moore dies Friday, there would be 30 people remaining on death row.
+Moore is the second inmate executed in South Carolina since it resumed executions.
+Four more are out of appeals, and the state appears ready to put them to death in five-week intervals through the spring.
+There are now 30 people on death row.

-The governor said he would carefully reviewing everything sent by Moore's lawyers and, as is customary, would wait until minutes before the execution starts to announce his decision once he hears by phone that all appeals are finished.
+The governor said before the execution that he would carefully review everything sent by Moore's lawyers and, as is customary, wait until minutes before the execution started to announce his decision after hearing that all appeals were finished.

 “Clemency is a matter of grace, a matter of mercy.
 There is no standard.
 There is no real law on it,” McMaster told reporters Thursday.

-In an interview for a video that accompanied his clemency petition, Moore expressed remorse for the killing of Mahoney.

-“This is definitely part of my life I wish I could change.
-I took a life.
-I took someone’s life.
-I broke the family of the deceased,” Moore said.
-“I pray for the forgiveness of that particular family.”

-Prosecutors and Mahoney's relatives have not spoken publicly in the weeks leading up to the execution.
-In the past, family members have said they suffered deeply and want justice to be served.
+Prosecutors and Mahoney's relatives have not spoken publicly in the weeks leading up to the execution and did not speak after.
+In the past, family members have said they suffered deeply and wanted justice to be served.

 According to their account, the clerk pulled a gun on Moore after the two argued because he was 12 cents short for what he wanted to buy.